averdy/obsfit_mitgcm/README.md

 In the simplest case, the number of samples per observation is 1; then obs_np = 1 (by default), sample_weight = 1 (by default), and sample_{type/x/y/z} give the variable type/longitude/latitude/depth of the observation.
 If there are {N} observations, each field listed above is a vector of size {1xN}.<br />

 If desired, ObsFit allows for observations to be made of multiple samples that differ in type and/or location.
 In that case, one must specify the number of samples that make the observation, as well as their relative weight.
-If there are {N} observations, obs* fields are vectors of size {1xN}, and sample* fields are vectors of size $`\sum_N`$(obs_np). <br />
+If there are {N} observations, obs* fields are vectors of size {1xN}, and sample* fields are vectors of size $`\sum_N`$(obs_np).
+If no sample weights are provided, it is assumed that all samples are weighed equally. <br />

+Observations with a positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0; if no duration is provided duration=0 is assumed.

-# How to use: 2) compile code
+# How to use: 2) compiling the code

 1) Copy the folder "<b>obsfit</b>" into MITgcm/pkg
 2) Copy the contents of "<b>code_folder</b>" into your local "code" or "code_ad" folder